Admitted International Students

 - Students who will live off-campus should select "tuition deposit only (commuter)."

-- Students who will reside on-campus should select "tuition, res hall and res hall damage deposit."
+- Students who will reside on-campus should select "tuition and residence hall deposit."

 3. Complete your medical form.